whatsupmailbox/whatsupmailbox.github.io/_posts/2015-12-19-Mission-Cute-Cyber-Monday-2015-Box-Review.md

 <br>

-<p>This frame is small in size and it seems a bit flimsy to me.
+<p>This frame is small in size (3x3") and it seems a bit flimsy to me.
 I believe it's made of paper, but I do like the design so hopefully I can still use it.</p>

 <p>Here's a picture of it from a side view:</p>
 <center><a href="http://shop.pe/bXki9" target="_blank">
 <img src="/images/MissionCuteCyberMonday2015PictureFrame2.jpg" border="0" style="border:none;max-width:100%;" alt="MissionCute Picture Frame" />
 </a></center>

 <p>I tried to open the stand in the back of this frame to its fullest position, but this is the most I got which is not that much.
-It was easily toppled down even without a picture.
-Hopefully when I do put a picture in there it would make it more heavy and stabil.
-Hopefully.</p>
+It was easily toppled down.
+I'm hoping I can stretch the stand more so that it can make it more stable.
+I'm sure I can since it's made of paper.</p>

 <br>